AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 3. You can see first-party recommended traits in the **[!UICONTROL Recommendations]** section, and third-party recommended traits in the **[!UICONTROL Recommendations from Marketplace]** section.
 All of these recommendations are similar to the traits you added to the segment rule.
 Scroll down to see all recommended traits.
 4. (Optional) To exclude recommended first-party traits from certain data sources, click the **X** symbol for the data sources you want to exclude.
     > [!NOTE]
     >
-    >The excluded data sources are shown just above the list of recommended traits.
+    > The excluded data sources are shown just above the list of recommended traits.
 Click **X** in the grey box to remove the exclusions and see results from the respective data sources again.
 5. To add recommended traits to the segment rule, click the **+** symbol.

 > [!IMPORTANT]
-> When adding third-party recommended traits to a segment, the traits are only used for segment estimation, until you subscribe to the corresponding data feed.
+> When adding [!UICONTROL Marketplace] traits to a segment, the traits are only used for segment estimation, until you subscribe to the corresponding data feed.
 Traits that come from data feeds that you are not subscribed to are marked with a shopping cart icon in the trait list.
 Click the trait name to go to the data feed page and subscribe to it.
 > ![marketplace-not-subscribed](assets/trait-recommendations-marketplace.png)
 > You can save a segment with third party traits only after you susbcribe to the corresponding data feeds.